MiladyCheese/Old-School-RuneScape-Cache-Tools/README.md

-# Old School RuneScape Cache Tools (v0.6-beta)
+# Old School RuneScape Cache Tools (v0.7-beta)

 ### The ultimate suite of RuneScape Cache modification tools!
 Made with IntelliJ IDEA using Java 1.8 SDK with various libraries.

 ## This suite features:

+### 3D Model Viewer
-### A simple 3D Model Viewer, built into the main window!
+A simple 3D Model Viewer, built into the main window!
 (Taken down for now, implementing a better viewer)

 ### Cache Functions
 * Select Cache Data - A quick way to select a specific archive file in the cache.

 * Search Cache (Work in progress)
   * Allows you to search for the location of a file based on any given name.
 Currently, whatever is searched for prints the results to the system console.

 * Cache explorer with functions for manipulating raw data
   * Add Files
   * Export Files